hieubo98/docker-magento/SETUP.md

 6. Wait for 10 seconds

-7. Starting in Magento 2.4 Elastic Search is required:
+7. Starting in Magento 2.4x or Magento 2.3x Elastic Search is required:
+  - `bin/setup24x magento2.docker`
-  - `bin/setup magento2.test`
+  - `bin/setup23x magento2.docker`

   ### Magento Setup Install Commands (You can use the command)